kluchey/OMG/pages/Journals.md

 		- Has the coworker meant "Yes, do the left scan?" because they have misunderstood?
 		- Or does the person mean "do the right scan"?
 		- This example comes from the role of x-ray technologist where communication with a coworker on a requested x-ray needs to be unambiguous.
 Instead, the question should be
-			- The coworker could think about their response, however assume they
+			- The coworker could think about their response more to be unambiguous, however that still needs to be clarified.
+This is why we need to reword the question.
 	- #eg